M.I.A (Cher Lloyd song)

 "M.I.A" is a song by English singer Cher Lloyd.
-Released on 11 October 2019, under Universal Music Group, the song is the official lead single of her upcoming third studio album, following her comeback "None Of My Business" in October 2018.
+Released on 11 October 2019, under Universal Music Group, the song marked her first solo release following her comeback "None Of My Business" in October 2018.
 An accompanying video directed by Raja Virdi was premiered on YouTube on the day of the song's release.

 Background and promotion

 Lloyd began teasing the song on 3 October 2019 by posting cryptic images of the acronym on her social media spelling out the title.
 In an interview with Euphoria, Lloyd stated that "the whole concept behind that song was being at a party that you really really don't want to be at, but you want to be with that person and you'd rather be anywhere else if it means that you get to be with that person".

 Lloyd embarked on a week-long radio tour in the UK from 10–17 November 2019, where she did acoustic sessions and interviews in promotion of the song.
 In terms of live performances, she performed the song live once at the German TV show ZDF-Fernsehgarten on 13 October 2019.

 The song failed to achieve much chart success at all due to poor promotion, however it did spend 4 weeks on Ultratop Wallonia under top 50 chart.